 mental starch, which ought to be applied as sparingly as possible.
 I dislike

 the stuff.
 My motto is: "Lord, I disbelieve -- help thou my unbelief.

 A religion without a goddess is half-way to atheism.

 ~ Fellow, New College, Oxford

-abuse of the old reaches its climax in the letters ascribed to Paul.
+by constructive abuse of the old reaches its climax in the letters

-with a narrative whose time and place are false.
-[Yet] for centuries that
+stories and with a narrative whose time and place are false.
+[Yet] for

-praise Him for having made another, quite different one, where the wrongs
+this world, and praise Him for having made another, quite different one,

 The impotence of God is infinite.